10 Best Paint Sprayers of 2022 – Reviews & Top Picks

 Once you’re done spraying, you also have to consider the cleanup.
 Each device and every hose will need to be thoroughly cleaned so no paint dries inside.
 Since there’s usually a long paint hose, this means a lot of wasted paint, unless you try to spray the remainder back into your paint bucket, which opens up the potential for quite a mess.

 Also, consider how much more you have to store with a two-part sprayer.
 Hoses, the sprayer, the pump, nozzles.
 There’s just a lot more to contend with.

-Whether you’re painting a room in your home, refinishing furniture, or repainting your vehicle, a paint sprayer is usually the fastest, most efficient way to do it.
+Whether you’re painting a room in your home, refinishing furniture, or repainting your vehicle, a top rated paint sprayer is usually the fastest, most efficient way to do it.
 But all paint sprayers are not created equal, as you could see from our reviews.
 After testing so many, we finally settled on three that we feel confident recommending.

 For most people, the best choice is the Wagner Spraytech Spray Max Paint Sprayer.
 It’s light and portable with a separate turbine and sprayer for reduced fatigue.
 It gives fine control over the output with an adjustable nozzle and pressure control dial.
 You can paint precisely or cover lots of area with a spray up to 12 inches wide.

 When you’re painting on a budget, we suggest the TACKLIFE SGP15AC sprayer.
 It’s dirt-cheap but still offers great features and adjustability with 4 nozzles, 3 spray patterns, and an adjustable flow control knob.